circleci/circleci-docs/jekyll/_cci2/env-vars.md

       FOO: bar
 ```

-## Setting an Environment Variable in a Context
+## Setting an environment variable in a context

 1. In the CircleCI application, go to your organization settings by clicking the link in the left hand navigation.